BIGJRA/BIGJRA.github.io/rejuv.md

 thanks to its crest!
 Gardevoir is also very fast, and field boosted Psychic is no joke.
 That said, you can overwhelm her: half of her team is weak to Poison and the other half Fighting, for example.
-You can also try to set up your own tank - if she can’t sufficiently set up this may work.
+You can also try to set up your own tank - if she can't sufficiently set up this may work.

 Relationship Point Choices:
 - About what?
 - Sigh (Melia -3)

--   If you choose Hand it Over, well… you’re gonna get a game over.
+-   If you choose Hand it Over, well… you're gonna get a game over.
 A game over that in fact will write to your save that you made that choice should you click Try Again.
-If that’s what you want, go for it.
+If that's what you want, go for it.
 But if not, better make sure you have a backup if you want to see how that route plays out.

 -   Abandon Them is a passing grade!
-The story will continue fine, but it’s not the perfect ending.
+The story will continue fine, but it's not the perfect ending.

 -   Do Nothing, i.e., let the timer run out, is the answer that will get you towards the best ending.